Spanish Professor

 Spanish Language Lessons

 If you're looking for free online Spanish lessons, click here.
+It's one of the best resources to learn to speak Spanish.
+So is this—click here.

-Spanish Verbs
+Spanish verbs

-There are three verb forms in Spanish, each distinguishable by the last two words, -ar, -er, and -ir verbs.
+First you should know there are three verb forms in Spanish, each distinguishable by the last two words, -ar, -er, and -ir verbs.

 hablar - to talk